testdouble/test-smells/README.md

 * An enumeration of the problems the smell might indicate
 * For each potential problem, a general prescribed approach for refactoring the test (or the test's subject) to eliminate the smell
+* Optionally, a URL pointing to a real-world example of the smell

 Remember, not every smell you detect in the wild indicates an actual problem!
 Smells are simply surface indications of common problems and not necessarily